About the Programme

-Precision Medicine identifies disease endotypes that are diagnostically, prognostically, or mechanistically meaningful, with the aim of improving patient stratification and informing development of novel therapies – in other words, it is devoted to targeting the right therapy/prevention to the right patient at the right time.
+Precision Medicine identifies disease endotypes that are diagnostically, prognostically, or mechanistically meaningful, with the aim of improving patient stratification and informing development of novel therapies – in simpler words, it is devoted to targeting the right therapy/prevention to the right patient at the right time.
 This includes tackling healthcare inequalities.
 The scientific approach integrates evidence from advanced datasets derived from clinical samples with individual genomics, e-record, imaging and other data-rich -omic parameters to accelerate discovery and research impact.

 Funded PhDs for Home and International applicants

 The Precision Medicine programme was launched in 2016/17 offering 26 studentships per year over six academic years and has this year been successful in its bid to the MRC to have funding renewed.
 Studentships will be offered each year over the next three academic years, these will be awarded across the University of Edinburgh and University of Glasgow, beginning in 2022/23 and continuing until session 2024/5.
 These studentship awards provide full tuition fee and stipend funding for high quality UK, EU and International applicants.
 The studentship you are awarded will be dependent on the project you undertake.